 - An individual light flashes slowly while the other stays solid.
 This often means your heating system’s limit switch is not working.
 The switch prevents your heating system from overheating.
 Call the professionals at AC Sales for assistance.

 Heating System Blower Runs But No Warmth

 Here’s what might be at fault when you notice your heater’s blower fan working, but you aren’t gaining any warm air.

 - The pair of lights display alternate rapid blinks.
 This signifies your furnace ignitor may not be working.
 This part lights energy in your heater to produce heat and should be repaired by a technician from AC Sales.

 Trust Us for Professional Furnace Repair

-When you need to have your furnace in working order quickly, trust the experts at AC Sales.
-Our pros will fix the fault quickly and have your home feeling comfortable again soon.
-Reach out to us at (337) 234-2345 or contact us online to get an appointment right away.
+When you need to get your heating system fixed without delay, depend on the specialists at AC Sales.
+Our technicians will fix the issue right away and have your house feeling comfortable again in a short time.
+Get in touch with us at (337) 234-2345 or contact us online to request an appointment today.